pyroxdd/minecraft_skin_volumetric_generator/README.md

 ## info
 ***the only thing you need to change are contents of the call function located in call.cpp***

-you can check example call functions in call_examples\
+you can check example call functions in examples\
 the default look of the skin is full black on the inner layer and trasparent on outer layer\
 you can change boolean _slim_ to change between default skin and slim skin